cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 Where

--   `data` represents the points being analyzed in matrix format, where each column is an individual data point.
+-   `data` represents the points being analyzed in matrix format, where each column is an individual data point
--   `cfg` represents a dictionary with data, input variables and the cluster each data point belongs to, returned from `.ml.clust.ap.fit`.
+-   `cfg` represents a dictionary with data, input variables and the cluster each data point belongs to, returned from `.ml.clust.ap.fit`

 returns predicted clusters of new data.